 9. Have your excuse pre-planned.

-Getting caught off-guard while cheating is a recipe for disaster.
+Getting caught off-guard while cheating is never good.
 Always have a plan B tucked into your pocket.
 Not the physical pill, just an excuse.
 Overhear a girl's voice?
 Annoying co-worker.
 Looking slightly disheveled?
 Long day at work.
 Someone else sees you on a date?
 A friend from college you ran into at a bar.

 Never get caught with your pants down, mouth open or in a lie because backpedaling is the worst form of exercise.